-In accordance with Article 4 of the concession agreement, the Company has been granted, among others, with the exclusive right of exploitation of the concession operations in the seven airports of Crete, Continental Greece and Ionian.
-These operations include inter alia the right of commercial exploitation of the airport services in each concession site of the aforementioned airports.
+In accordance with Article 4 of the concession agreement, the Company has been granted, among others, with the exclusive right of exploitation of the concession operations in the seven airports of Aegean.
+These operations include inter alia the right of commercial exploitation of the airport services in each concession site of the aforementioned regional airports.

-The Concession Agreement has been ratified and acquired the force of law by means of article 215 of Law 4389/2016 (GG A 94/27.5.2016).
+The Concession Agreement has been ratified and acquired the force of law by means of article 216 of Law 4389/2016 (GG A 94/27.5.2016).